 When we are talking about overtime work, having a written agreement gives you clarity and a comprehensive record of the terms and conditions under which you might be required to work beyond your regular work hours.
 It is like a shield for you that will protect you from any difficult situations your employer might create.

 Also, a written agreement gives you clarity on some additional things.
-Such as if you are a salaried employee, the written agreement can clarify whether your salary includes compensation for overtime hours or whether you are entitled to get paid extra.
+For example, if you are a salaried employee, the written agreement can clarify whether your salary includes compensation for overtime hours or whether you are entitled to get paid extra.

 6. Overtime in Special Circumstances

-Yes, we have talked about employees’ rights and what they can do to be forced to do overtime work.
-But there are some situations you will have to give a little bit extra from your precious time.
+Yes, we have talked about employees’ rights and what they can do if forced to do overtime work.
+But there are some situations in which you will have to give a little bit extra from your precious time.
 Let’s discuss where and why this can happen to you.

 6.1.
 Overtime Work During Medical Emergencies